“Get here before the secret gets out!”

 This is a longer drive (around four hours) so you’ll want to hit the road early again.
 We stopped at ‘Adventurous Spoon’ for a lovely coffee and cake to start the day off right before leaving Robe.
 There are some lovely unexpected stops and photo opportunities along the way.
 See if you can spot this cool and completely insta-worthy old bus we found at the side of the road.
 There’s even a pink lake.
 Yes, pink!

-This is such a scenic little town, plus the Port Elliot Beach House YHA has been voted the best in Australia and it’s not hard to see why!
+This is such a scenic little town, plus the YHA Port Elliot has been voted the best in Australia and it’s not hard to see why!
 Situated opposite the beautiful Horseshoe Bay, you will feel completely chilled out here.
 Check out the larger neighbouring town of Victor Harbor here too, where you can access the tiny Granite Island via a causeway and you can spot penguins here at sunset – they even have a penguin crossing!
+Tip: Most things are closed in Port Elliot on a Monday so get your groceries and bits ‘n’ pieces from Victor Harbor.

 • Spend some down time on the beach or jump from the jetty at Horseshoe Bay